ks465/yii2-utils/documents/components-var-dump.md

 ```

 Each `expand` and `reduce` link is used to show or hide one part of the dump, one level each time.

+1. `explain` Dumps a Query using [SqlFormatter](components-sql-formatter.md).
+It can distinguish between Query and [RestQuery](compoents-rest-v1.md) variants.
+1. `xd` Dumps the query string and exit the code.